darena67/rvtaxgroup/content/blog/a-couple-of-tax-tips-for-rv-owners.md

 That’s wrong.
 IRC Section 280(f)(4) is the reason the court’s decision is wrong.
 It reads as follows:

 ***[2BOA(f)(4) ](https://www.law.cornell.edu/uscode/text/26/280A)**Coordination With Section 162(a)(2).
-Nothing in this section shall be construed to disallow any deduction allowable under section 162(a)(2) (or any deduction which meets the tests of section 162(a)(2) but is allowable under another provision of this title) by reason of the taxpayer’s being away from home in the pursuit of* a *trade or business (other than the trade orbusiness of renting dwelling units).*
+Nothing in this section shall be construed to disallow any deduction allowable under section 162(a)(2) (or any deduction which meets the tests of section 162(a)(2) but is allowable under another provision of this title) by reason of the taxpayer’s being away from home in the pursuit of* a *trade or business (other than the trade or business of renting dwelling units).*

 Under this section, the taxpayers’ motor home should have been treated as 2/3 business and 1/3 personal residence.
 Technically, the 14-day rental expenses disallowance rule does not apply to the motor home because there was no rental of the motor home.

 What this means for you: keep IRC Section 280(f)(4) top of mind.
 Why?
 Because this section says that your use of the motor home for overnight business lodging produces business deductions for business travel and that such travel is not subject to the vacation home rules.
 I should note that the Jacksons never brought this code section to the court’s attention, so that’s likely why the court did not consider it.

-In Hoye’s, the court allowed business deductions, even though there was some personal use involved.
+**[In Hoye’s,](https://www.leagle.com/decision/1990139658jetcm133811132)** the court allowed business deductions, even though there was some personal use involved.
 Dr. Hoye’s medical practice required his postsurgical availability at the hospital for some of his cases.
 He was the expert.
-Other physicians, respiratory staff, and nurses were not familiar with or trained in a certain thoracic and ontological surgery.
+Other physicians, respiratory staff, and nurses were not familiar with or trained in a certain thoracic and oncological surgery.
 Thus, in these cases, Dr. Hoye had to be immediately available 24 hours a day for up to five days after the surgery.
 Where was Dr. Hoye going to stay for these five days?
 He considered renting an apartment in a nearby town, but the town was too far away.
 He considered the local motel, but sometimes it had no vacancy.
 His solution: a $192,215 motor home.

-To make sure he was available when he was needed, Dr. Hoye rented a pad {a place to park the motor home) three blocks from the hospital and had a telephone and other utilities installed.
+To make sure he was available when he was needed, Dr. Hoye rented a pad (a place to park the motor home) three blocks from the hospital and had a telephone and other utilities installed.

 When it was necessary for Dr. Hoye to be nearby after surgery, he drove the motor home to the hospital.
 In the first year, Dr. Hoye performed 16 major surgeries, three of which required his postsurgery on-call presence.
 The next year, he performed nine major surgeries and had to stay near the hospital five times.
 Dr. Hoye also used the motor home to attend medical meetings and seminars, for investment meetings, and or personal and recreational purposes.
 In one year, his use of the motor home fell into these categories: